-I have reviewed all documentary evidence and I find that the Tenants were obligated to pay monthly rent in the amount of \$1,900.00.
+I have reviewed all documentary evidence and I find that at all material times the Tenants were obligated to pay monthly rent in the amount of \$3,300.00.

-In accordance with sections 88 and 90 of the Act, I find that the Tenants are deemed to have received the 10 Day Notice on January 6, 2022, three days after a copy was left in the mailbox or mail slot at the Tenants' residence.
+In accordance with sections 88 and 90 of the Act, I find that the Tenants are deemed to have received the 10 Day Notice on January 16, 2022, five days after it was sent by registered mail.